skyportal/skyportal/doc/setup.md

 0. Make sure you are in the skyportal env by running `source skyportal_env/bin/activate`
-1. Initialize the database with `make db_init` (this only needs to happen once, or anytime you run `make db_clear` to wipe the database, useful for development).
+1. Initialize the database with `make db_init` (this only needs to happen once, or anytime you run `make db_clear` to wipe the database, which is useful for development).
-2. Copy `config.yaml.defaults` to `config.yaml`.
+2. Copy `config.yaml.defaults` to `config.yaml`, and edit the configuration as you see fit.
-3. Run `make log` to monitor the service and, in a separate window, `make run` to start the server.
+3. Run `make run` to start the server, and then run `make log` in a separate window to monitor the different services.
 4. Direct your browser to `http://localhost:5000`.
 5. If you want some test data to play with, run `make load_demo_data` (do this while the server is running!).
 6. Change users by navigating to `http://localhost:5000/become_user/<#>` where # is a number from 1-5.